How to Install Homebrew on Fedora 44

 sudo rmdir /home/linuxbrew

-If you added Homebrew to Bash, remove the saved brew shellenv bash line from ~/.bashrc so new shells stop loading Homebrew after you remove the prefix:
+If you added Homebrew to Bash, remove the saved brew shellenv bash line from ~/.bashrc so new shells stop loading Homebrew after you remove the prefix.
+The sed command examples guide covers the same targeted line-deletion pattern if you want to preview it first.

 sed -i '/brew shellenv bash/d' ~/.bashrc

-If you use Zsh instead, remove the matching line from ~/.zshrc.
-With a custom ZDOTDIR, point the same command at $ZDOTDIR/.zshrc instead:
+If you use Zsh instead, remove the matching line from the active Zsh rc file:

 Use only the rc-file cleanup command that matches your shell.
 If you skip it, Bash or Zsh can complain that /home/linuxbrew/.linuxbrew/bin/brew no longer exists the next time a new shell opens.